Home Challenges Archive FAQs T&Cs Media Contact

 Q: How can I apply?

-Go to ESoWC’s application form, choose the Stream (and if applicable the challenge) under which you would like to submit your proposal, agree to ESoWC’s Data Protection and Privacy statement and click on ‘Submit’.
+Go to Code for Earth’s website and choose from the stream or challenge for which you would like to submit your proposal, , agree to Code for Earth’s Terms & Conditions, Data Protection and Privacy statement and click “submit”.

 • it is well structured and precise